Authorising users for access to a service¶

 Assurance¶

 IdPs can provide elevated assurance on the identity of the logged-in user, for example stating that a photo ID has been checked and/or that multi factor authentication is employed.
-This is expressed by the user’s organisation and forwarded within the Helmholtz AAI as assurance in corresponding claims as described here.
-If the organisation provides only the assurance information but not the fulfilled profiles, the Helmholtz AAI adds the profile information.
+This is expressed by the user’s organisation and forwarded within Helmholtz ID as assurance in corresponding claims as described here.
+If the organisation provides only the assurance information but not the fulfilled profiles, Helmholtz ID adds the profile information.
+These information can not set for all social IdPs, since not all give guarantees for uniqueness and refresh intervals of the user information.